Search Ask the Dietitian

-For diabetic cookie recipes, I would suggest buying the "The New Family Cookbook for People with Diabetes" published by the American Diabetes Association and the American Dietetic Association.
+For diabetic cookie recipes, I would suggest buying the "The New Family Cookbook for People with Diabetes" published by the American Diabetes Association and the Academy of Nutrition and Dietetics.
 They are available from either association or bookstores.
 The cookbook has some cookie recipes and other dessert recipes.
 In addition, it provides the nutritional analysis and diabetic exchanges per serving of each recipe.

 Some guidelines would be helpful in selecting diabetic dessert recipes.
 First, desserts can be added to a diabetic menu, but they must be exchanged for other foods in your eating plan or counted as part of your carbohydrate choices total for the day depending on whether you are using exchanges or carbohydrate counting.
 Allowances for including some desserts in meal plans of 1800 calories or more is fine and gives additional flexibility to the diabetic nutrition therapy.

 Second, sugar-free, does not mean calorie free.
 Diabetic cookies and candy may contain more calories than the sugar containing ones.